The migration of the Indo-European Peoples at the End of the 2nd and at the Beginning of the 1st Mill BC

 The presence of Baltic elements on both sides of the Pripyat looks doubtful only under condition that the Pripyat was a insurmountable border, as it is usually considered in the literature (TOPOROV V.N., TRUBACHEV O.N., 1962: 233).

-As we have seen, the Urheimat of the Balts was located on the banks of the upper Beresina and the Nemunas.
-Later the Berezina divided them into two groups of the eastern and western dialects.
-The eastern dialect was evolved the Lithuanian, Latvian (Latgalian), Selonian, Semigalian, Kuronian that are less conservative than the languages that evolved from the western dialect (Prussian, Yotvingian, and Galindian).
-At the same time Latvian is less archaic out of all the Baltic languages.
-Obviously, the speaker of more archaic Lithuanian language remained near the Urheimat of the Balts all the time, as pointed out a known Bulgarian linguist (GEORGIEV Vl., 1958: 247).
+As it was noted, Berezina divided the Balts into two groups – the eastern and western dialect.
+It is logical to assume that Lithuanian, Latvian (Latgalian), Selon, Zemgale, Kuronian developed from the eastern dialect as they are less conservative than the languages developed from the Western dialect (Prussian and Yatviazh).
+At the same time, of all the Baltic languages, Latvian is less archaic.
+Obviously, the speakers of a more archaic Lithuanian language all the time remained near the ancestral home of the Balts, as it was pointed out by a well-known Bulgarian linguist (GEORGIEV Vl., 1958: 247).
 An external factor of such features of the Baltic languages may be different intensity of the the Baltic-Finnish contacts (MAŽIULIS V., 1973: 28-29).
-In this connection it may be assumed that the ancestors of the Prussians and Yotvingians moved closer to the shores of the Baltic, where they have become known in historical times and where they are least of all influenced by the East-Finnish languages.

 As a whole, the northern and eastern boundaries of the Baltic tribes of early Iron Age in the main coincide with the boundary separating the Baltic and Finno-Ugric toponymies and hydronymies.
 This boundary ran from the Gulf of Riga to the upper reaches of the Western Dvina and the Volga.
 Turning further to the south, it is cut off Riverlands of the Moscow-river from the basin the Volga river and the upper reaches of the Oka river, then along the watershed of the Oka and the upper reaches of the Don came to the steppe (TRET'YAKOV P.N., 1982: 54-55).

 In view of the archaeological data, we can be assumed that part of the eastern Baltic, moving from the watershed of the Dnieper and Berezina to the north, crossed the Western Dvina, while another group of them moved eastward, crossing the Dnieper and forcing out the Iranians from basin of the Desna.
 Those Balts, who moved northward, created the Dnieper-Dvina culture, and later, driving along the Western Dvina River to the north-west, also reached the sea and became the core of the Latvian ethnicity.
 The Balts, who moved eastward, became creators of the Yukhnov culture and were later assimilated by the Slavs, and perhaps also by the West-Finnish ethnic groups (mainly by Mordvins).
-The traces of their presence so far to the east can be found in the Permian and Finno-Volga languages (cf. Komi Zyr. yuavny, Udm. yuany "to ask" – Let. jautät “to ask”, Mari kaim "a resident of the nearby" – Let. kaiminš “neighbor”).
-The Balticisms are prsent also in the Russian dialects in Central Russia (TOPOROV V.N., 1973-2).
 The Balts, remaining in their Urheimat, are corresponded with the Shaded Ware culture.
 The Dnieper-Dvina and Shaded Ware cultures are very similar to each other.
 The only difference is in the forms and proportions of the pottery (ZVERUGO Ya.G., 1990: 32).
 The Shaded Ware culture existed till the middle of the 1st mill.
 BC and was spread in Eastern Lithuania and Central Belarus, it belonged to the ancestors of the prsent-day Lithuanians (VOLKAITE-KULIKAUSKIENE R R., 1990: 15).

 Baltic, Dacian and Thracian tribes at prehistoric time – around the 3rd mill BC – populated adjacent areas, with the first lived close by the Dacians and Thracians.
 If the Balts bordered on the other side with the Illyrians, left, in my opinion, the question (DURIDANOV IVAN., 1969: 100).